cuburt/sheet-happens-chatbot/README.md

 Another strategy that isnt implemented is by appending few shot samples.
 This can be useful when working with base models since theyre not fine tuned to output in a certain way.
 Or in binary deterministic tasks such as image recognition, where a sample image of a person or thing can be used as a sample to compare the input with.

 ### Points of improvements
-A CPU or MLX (Apple Silicon) inference pipeline for a local LLM or encoder  can be implemented.
+- A CPU or MLX (Apple Silicon) inference pipeline for a local LLM or encoder  can be implemented.

-Langchain Tools and output parser or function calling can be implemented to integrate dataset manipulation based on LLM’s generated response.
+- Langchain Tools and output parser or function calling can be implemented to integrate dataset manipulation based on LLM’s generated response.

-A semantic router can be implemented to support multiple vectorstores or to introduce a safety layer.
+- A semantic router can be implemented to support multiple vectorstores or to introduce a safety layer.
 It can also be used to route a query or response to a function.

-A better prompt template can be implemented.
+- A better prompt template can be implemented.

+- Data storage can be in BigQuery or with a relational database like PostgreSQL or a lightweight sqlite